CryptoExperts/IronMask/Readme.md

     -h, --help                          Prints this help information.
 ```

-The parameter `t` is mandatory for all property except RP.
+The parameter `t` is mandatory for all property except RP and cardRPC.
 When `t_output` is specified, the value of `t` is taken for input shares and the value of `t_output` for output shares.
 Otherwise, `t` is used for input shares and output shares.

 The parameter `coeff_max` specifies the maximum size of tuples to test during the verification (which is also the maximum coefficient in the evaluation of &epsilon; which will be computed exactly).
 This parameter is not needed for probing verification.